-Gaspar (2009) summarizes the importance of entrepreneurship, in four items.
-According to this researcher, entrepreneurship is: a) an important source of job creation; b) it plays a fundamental role in the introduction of innovations in the economy and constitutes itself as the mechanism that drives the economy and society itself to evolve and make progress; c) a career option for an important part of the workforce; and, d) it has a very important impact on regional development and the growth of economies.
-As stated by Silva et al. (2009), the main cause for growth and development is the increase in efficiency and competitiveness of the economy, and at the center of this increase in efficiency and competitiveness is innovation, and at the base of innovation is business initiative, that is, the entrepreneurship.
-In this context,
+Entrepreneurship is an important source of job creation; it plays a fundamental role in the introduction of innovations in the economy and is the mechanism that drives the economy and society itself to evolve and progress; it is a career option for an important part of the workforce; and, it has a very important impact on regional development and the growth of economies [13].
+The main cause for growth and development is the increase in efficiency and competitiveness of the economy, and at the center of this increase in efficiency and competitiveness is innovation, and the basis of innovation is entrepreneurial initiative, that is, entrepreneurship [14].
+In this context, it was intended as this research to analyze the phenomenon of entrepreneurship and innovation in micro and small companies,

-2. METHOD
+2. EXPERIMENTAL PART

-As its name implies, this section is dedicated to presenting the methodology used to carry out this investigation, namely, participants, material and procedure.
+As its name indicates, this point is dedicated to the presentation of the methodology used to carry out this investigation, namely, participants, material and procedure.
 For this, reference is made to the way the sample was collected, the data collection instrument and the statistical treatment of the same.